cloudfoundry/docs-bosh/content/dns.md

 ## Consuming Links with DNS in Variables for Certificate Generation {: #consuming-dns-variables}

+## BOSH DNS Addresses in Config Server Generated Certs {: #dns-variables-integration}

+MARK ME AS Alpha Feature

+With BOSH `v267+`, [Config Server](variable-types.md) generated certificates can be optionally created with automatic BOSH DNS records in their Common Name and/or Subject Alternative Names.

+A [variable](variable-types.md) of type `certificate` can now **explicitly** consume two links:
+1. Name: `alternative_name`, Type: `address`.
+When consumed, the BOSH DNS address of the link provider will be added to the Subject Alternative Names of the generated certificate.
+1. Name: `common_name`, Type: `address`.
+When consumed, the BOSH DNS address of the link provider will be set as the Common Name of the generated certificate **ONLY IF** the variable definition does not specify a common name.
+If the variable definition specifies a common name, it will **NOT** be overridden.

+Note that the above 2 links are optional.

+One recommended way to hook the links providers with the consumers variables is by using the [custom provider definition](links.md#custom-provider-definitions) feature.

+#### Consuming `alternative_name`

+In the example below, the variable of type certificate `app_server_cert` is explicitly consuming `alternative_name` from the `my-custom-app-server-address` provider.
+This will lead to the `app_server_cert` certificate being generated with an additional SAN: the BOSH DNS address of the instance group `server_ig` where the link provider (the job `app_server`) exists.
+For example: `q-s0.server_ig.default.app-service.bosh`.

 **alpha** With BOSH v267, BOSH DNS names can be used from a link to fill in a certificate which is generated in the variables section of the manifest.
 Make sure the provider is of type `address`, for example look at making a [custom provider definition](links.md#custom-provider-definitions) in the manifest for the desired job.
 Then the variable section can specify either the common name or the SANs (subject alternative name):

-manifest.yml:

 ```
 name: app-service